abhayychoudhary/Titanic/README.md

 ## How to use this code

-There are two code file in this code
+There are two file in this code

 1.``` Titanic_abhay.ipynb ```